consists of a global cluster and one or more workload clusters. The global cluster must be upgraded before any workload clusters.

 If you have already pre-pushed the Operator and Cluster Plugin images to the global cluster's registry, you can then follow Create only CRs from all packages in a directory.
 After running this command, wait about 10–15 minutes until upgrade notifications appear for functional components.
 You will then be able to upgrade the Operator and Cluster Plugin together as part of the subsequent upgrade steps.

-If the platform has Data Services installed, you must also upgrade the related extensions when upgrading clusters.
+If you are upgrading from 3.16 or 3.18 and the platform has Data Services installed, you must also upgrade the related extensions when upgrading the clusters.

 Upgrading the Kubernetes version is optional.
 However, since service disruptions may occur regardless, we recommend including the Kubernetes upgrade to avoid multiple maintenance windows.